PaulsonLab/BAX4MD/README.md

 ## Overview
 - `branin/` contains UQ calibration results based on a synthetic problem with varying levels of input-dependent noise.
-- `data/copolymer/` contains the estimated Rg value and noise data for all the points in the parameter grid.
-We used this precomputed dataset for both UQ calibration analysis and case studies on BAX applications.
+- `data/` contains the estimated Rg value and noise data for all the points in the parameter grid.
+We used the precomputed diblock dataset for both UQ calibration analysis and case studies on BAX applications.
-- `examples/` contains notebooks illustrating two MD-BAX application: level set estimation and manifold crawling.
+- `examples/` contains notebooks illustrating two MD-BAX application: level set estimation (diblock) and manifold crawling (both diblock and triblock).
 - `src/` contains the source code for MD-BAX. [`UQtools.py`](./src/UQtools.py) was adapted from [https://github.com/jensengroup/UQ_validation_methods](https://github.com/jensengroup/UQ_validation_methods).
 - `uq_calibration` contains UQ calibration results based on MD simulation data.